-The 6 Most Common Scams We're Seeing
+The 7 Most Common Scams We are Seeing

 - Ponzi Schemes: Investment scams that promise high bitcoin returns but use new investors’ money to pay earlier investors.